zdim/unsweetener/README.md

 This isn't exactly ideal since it doesn't allow for mutation of the data itself to fit the needs of this app, on top of the fact that the USDA holds much more data than needed for these purposes.

-One of the next-ups is to build a database using the exported USDA data ((found here))[https://fdc.nal.usda.gov/download-datasets.html].
+One of the next-ups is to build a database using the exported USDA data [found here](https://fdc.nal.usda.gov/download-datasets.html).